Guide to Labor: All You Need to Know About Stages of Labor

 Transitional labor can be physically demanding, with strong contractions lasting 60-90 seconds.
 You may feel frustrated, exhausted, and overwhelmed, and this is normal.
 Using the techniques you learned during your childbirth classes, including breathing and panting, and looking to your labor coach for support, should help you during this stage.

-It’s impossible to know how your labor will unfold until it begins.
+It’s impossible to know how long this stage of labor will be or how it will unfold until it begins.
 But knowing what to expect will help you prepare mentally, emotionally, and physically for labor.

 Second Stage: Pushing the Baby Out